 I will write more later about some of the furniture pieces I bought for my kitchen addition!
 I’m planning to write a little at a time and put pictures of the finished project sometime later this month.
 November is my favorite month so I thought it would be fun to focus on our beautiful, new kitchen and, hopefully, inspire some of you to recreate a space in your own home using antiques, vintage, or recycled furniture!!
 I hope you enjoy the journey with me!

-- Farm & Home Blog
+- Farm & Home Dream

 - Farm Animals for Sale

-- Green Acres Farmadoodles
+- Green Acres Aussiedoodles

 - Our Farm Animals